A two-day workshop (29-30 June) that will enhance your current relationship, using Hoffman tools and more.

 For various reasons, it may not be possible for both halves of a couple to come together.
 In this situation, the relationship will still gain from the growth and learning gained by the one who can make it.

 Couples seeking to part well will also gain from the experience.
 After all, the skills required to find respectful closure are the very same needed to create a healthy future together – communication, understanding and trust.

 A large proportion of this workshop’s content is experiential (rather than theoretical).
 It provides a unique opportunity to learn and grow by experiencing tools and practices, and sharing in a group setting.
-It is only open to couples and individuals in a relationship.
-We will be offering a workshop for individuals not in a relationship later in the year.
+It is only open to couples and individuals already in a committed relationship.
+Workshops for individuals who are not currently in an intimate relationship can be found here.